ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Identifier Types {#iana-identifier}

-This registry lists the types of identifiers for which ACME can express authorization.
-An identifier type must be registered in order to enable an ACME server to create authorization resources reflecting a client's authorization to issue certificates with that type of identifiers.
+This registry lists the types of identifiers that can be present in ACME authorization objects.

 Template: